 But it’s a dark art.
 It involves high-risk decisions every time I make an investment.
 And angel investors are always dealing with imperfect and incomplete information.

 There are no Securities and Exchange Commission (SEC) filings.
-Oftentimes, the product doesn’t even exist yet.
+Often, the product doesn’t even exist yet.
 And sometimes, I don’t even have proof that the market exists for the product or service.

-Not only can I not be risk-averse, I actually have to be risk-prone… Not everyone is comfortable with this kind of investing.
+Not only can I not be risk-averse, but I actually have to be risk-prone… And not everyone is comfortable with this kind of investing.
 In fact, very few are.

 But I’ve learned a few things during my many years as an angel investor.
 So if you’re interested, I can offer a few tips…

 Rule One: Understand the Fundamentals

 The first rule seems obvious.
 But you would be surprised how many angels get stuck right away because they can’t assess the value of the technology or the market opportunity.